 Start-ups have been invited to the EENA Conference 2018 under special terms to maximise their benefit.
-Moreover, CrisisTech start-ups are ongoingly notified about opportunities via dedicated Slack communications.
+CrisisTech start-ups have also been invited under priviledged terms to dedicated events, such as the EENA Drones & Public Safety Sumit, and networking events.
+Moreover, the start-ups are ongoingly notified about opportunities via dedicated communications.